andyzhou/pond/README.md

 - one file support TB level storage
 - support redis cache for high performance
 - default use beleve search as file info search
+- one data root path, one pond storage service

 # Config setup
 ```